Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 Vendor and partner information

-A knowledge base for external relationships helps document:
+A KB for external relationships documents:

 • Agency scopes and working processes